textanalyticsman/textanalyticsman.github.io/_posts/2019-01-16-GneratingANetworkFromText.markdown

 | *Eventually, you can see the entities extracted from unstructured text and their classification as PER, LOC, ORG and OTH* |

 # Conclusion
-In this post the first part of the workflow, which means the ingestion of data and the extraction and classification of entities have been shown.
+In this post the first part of the workflow, which means the ingestion of data and the extraction and classification of entities, has been shown.
 In the following post, I will show you how to use the same software to review and to fix entities, which is still hard.
 However, it is much better that doing the whole process by hand.